There are many decisions to make during the home buying process including the type of home, neighborhood, payment range, and mortgage type.

 Conventional loans which exceed 80% of the purchase price require mortgage insurance.
 Although, conventional loans do not need a set option as FHA loans require.
 Options include monthly, single premium, split premium, and lender paid PMI.
-In order to choose the best fit, a loan officer will price each option and discuss ones that may make sense.
-Conventional PMI is heavily based on credit score, loan percentage of appraised value, debt ratio, and other factors.
+To choose the best fit, a loan officer will price each option and discuss the ones that make the most sense.
+Credit score, loan percentage of appraised value, debt ratio, and other factors determine conventional PMI.
 The higher the risk, the higher the mortgage insurance premium.
 Higher risk examples include lower credit scores and higher debt ratios.

 How to Get Rid of PMI – FHA vs. Conventional

 Most of the time, the choice between a conventional or FHA loan comes down to which has the lowest payment, but one-factor clients often ask about is “How can I get rid of PMI?” or “When does PMI stop?”
 The rules vary between FHA and conventional.

 FHA requires that the monthly mortgage insurance continues for the life of the loan.
 The exception is if buyers put 10% or more down.
 Although, the monthly amount does go down based on the new balance each year.

 Conventional PMI allows for a borrower to cancel a monthly premium.
 First, the balance must be under 80% of the original purchase price.
 Furthermore, once the balance meets 78% of the original price, the lender cancels the PMI automatically.
 Another option exists when a borrower believes the new balance is less than 80% of the current appraised value.
 In this case, a lender will require an appraisal to verify the equity, and the borrower must pay the appraisal cost.